About The Species

 Addressing Ocean Noise

-Underwater noise threatens whale populations, interrupting their normal behavior and driving them away from areas important to their survival.
-Increasing evidence suggests that exposure to intense underwater sound in some settings may cause some whales to strand and ultimately die.
+Underwater noise can pose a threat to whales, interrupting their normal behavior and potentially causing temporary or permanent reductions in hearing.
 NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals, as well as the effects of sound on whale behavior and hearing.
-In 2016, we issued technical guidance for assessing the effects of anthropogenic (human-caused) sound on marine mammal hearing.
+In 2018, we issued technical guidance for assessing the effects of anthropogenic (human-caused) sound on marine mammal hearing.

 Commercial whaling severely reduced humpback whale numbers from historical levels, and the United States listed all humpback whales as endangered in 1970.
 NOAA Fisheries worked nationally and internationally to identify and apply protections for humpback whales.
 The International Whaling Commission’s whaling moratorium, in effect since 1985, played a major role in the recovery of humpback whales.